 In our globally and digitally interconnected world, all learners, from cradle to career, need new skills and knowledge to succeed.
 If we want to prepare our children for success in school, work and life, opportunities to learn 21st-century skills are essential.

 Changes in the labour market have heightened the need for all individuals, and not just a few, to have these skills.
-In countries around the world, economies run on creativity, innovation and collaboration.
+In countries worldwide, economies run on creativity, innovation and collaboration.
 Skilled jobs are increasingly centred on solving unstructured problems and effectively analysing information.

-Many research efforts worldwide asked business leaders and career professionals to identify what they believe are the most important skills for employees today.
+Many research efforts worldwide asked business leaders and career professionals to identify what they believe are the most critical skills for employees today.
 This is what they replied: 21st Century Skills.
-The best employers typically hire for character and authentic experience, rather than just academic skills.
-Look at e.g. the job descriptions of a company like Apple that always mentions not just ‘BA’ or ‘MA”, but also “or equivalent experience” as a solution for the academic inflation we see happening worldwide.
+The best employers typically hire for character and authentic experience rather than just academic skills.
+Look at e.g. the job descriptions of a company like Apple that always mention not just ‘BA’ or ‘MA”, but also “or equivalent experience” as a solution for the academic inflation we see happening worldwide.

 21st Century Skills can be described in 3 groups: